skulpt/skulpt/source/sortsearch.rst

 By systematically visiting each slot one at a time, we are performing an open addressing technique called **linear probing**.

-Figure {linearprobing} shows an extended set of integer items under the simple remainder method hash function (54,26,93,17,77,31,44,55,20).
+Figure {fig_linearprobing} shows an extended set of integer items under the simple remainder method hash function (54,26,93,17,77,31,44,55,20).
-Table {hashvalues1} above shows the hash values for the original items.
+Table {tbl_hashvalues1} above shows the hash values for the original items.
-Figure {hashtable2} shows the original contents.
+Figure {fig_hashtable2} shows the original contents.
 When we attempt to place 44 into slot 0, a collision occurs.
 Under linear probing, we look sequentially, slot by slot, until we find an open position.
 In this case, we find slot 1.